aarush-github/Stock-Analysis-and-Risk-Prediction/README.md

 # Stock-Analysis-and-Risk-Prediction
-Stock Market Analysis and Prediction is the project on technical analysis, visualization and prediction using data provided by  yfinance.
-By looking at data from the stock market, particularly some giant technology stocks.
+The project "Stock Market Analysis and Risk Prediction" involves technical analysis, visualization, and prediction using data provided by yfinance.
+The project analyses data from the stock market, specifically some giant technology stocks.
+The project utilized pandas to collect stock information and visualize various aspects of it.
+Additionally, it explored several ways to analyze the risk of a stock based on its previous performance history.
+The project predicted the risk percentage through the Monte Carlo method.